Hot off the heels of a Barcelona girls’ trip, I boarded a plane to San Francisco. The ultimate destination: Napa Valley.

 Sterling Vineyards in Napa Valley is the only winery to have an aerial tram!

-Here, enjoy a self-guided tour while sampling a number of wines, the spectacular view, and even lunch.
+Here, enjoy a self-guided tour while sampling wines, taking in the spectacular view, and even having lunch.

-Except, we donned yellow safety jackets and went behind-the-scenes to learn a little bit more about the winemaking process.
-And, I was astonished by how much—even at such a large winery—is still done by hand.
+Except we donned yellow safety jackets and went behind the scenes to learn a little bit more about the winemaking process.
+I was astonished by how much—even at such a large winery—is still done by hand.
 It was harvest time, so the winery was buzzing with activity.

 We tasted wine in various stages from barrels, learned about fermentation, how they harvest grapes (very early in the morning), and so much more.
 I have such a deeper appreciation for what goes into producing a premium glass of wine.